 Propane has been discussed since the late 1980s as a replacement for CFCs and especially R22 (HCFC).
 Except its high flammability R290 has very similar properties as R22.
 It has a long history in refrigeration and is thus an interesting candidate.
 However, its flammability has limited its use.
-While isobutane (R600a) was introduced in household appliances in some parts of the world from the start of CFC phase out, R290 was introduced later and replaced R134a, R22 or R404A in a wide spectre of appliances.
+While isobutane (R600a) was introduced in household appliances in some parts of the world from the start of CFC phase out, R290 was introduced later and replaced R134a, R22 or R404A in a wide specter of appliances.

 Hydrocarbons have excellent thermodynamic properties, and in this respect they are as good as or better than HCF or HCFC refrigerants in most applications.